jimango/Security-setup-for-Alveychain-validators/README.md

 <br>

 ## Original tutorial below
+THIS TUTORIAL IS OUTDATED.
+BEFORE RUNNING THESE COMMANDS YOU SHOULD LOGG IN AS ROOT TO THE SERVER, SET UP THE VALIDATOR ACCORDINGLY TO https://github.com/AlveyCoin/validator .
+AND ONLY AFTER THIS YOU SHOULD SET UP THE NEW USER AND REMOVE DIRECT LOGIN ACCESS FROM ROOT.

 ## Notice
 First of all this is an unofficial guide for Alveychain validators, meaning I made this as a community member for easier explaining to all that ask in TG chat.